 Learning & Teaching Activities

-Learning & Teaching ModesCourse work is made up of three components: lectures, seminars and assessment items.
-Attendance at, and participation in, seminars is essential as is completion of all assessment requirements.
-Students are required to attend a two-hour seminar each week.
-Attendance at and participation in these seminars on a weekly basis is a primary requirement of this course.
-There are essential readings set for each workshop beginning from Week One, which are available on MyUni.
-These readings are designed to complement the material debated and discussed in the lectures and are essential for participation in the seminars.
+Learning & Teaching ModesCourse work is made up of three components: pre-recorded lectures, seminars and assessment items.
+Students participate in a face-to-face or online seminar each week.
+There are essential readings set for each seminar, beginning from Week One, which are available on MyUni.
+These readings are designed to complement the material discussed in the lectures and are essential for participation in the seminars.
 All students are expected to have read each week’s essential reading/s.
-Delivery of lecture material, which introduces and examines the central themes of the week’s topic, will be based on a flexible format and may be delivered either face-to-face in the lecture hall, pre-recorded and made available on MyUni. or in seminars to generate discussion.
-The information discussed in the lectures are vital for your participation in seminars as well as the successful completion of assessment items.
-In this course, I approach lectures as interactive spaces of learning and engagement with key issues raised in the course.
+Delivery of lecture material, which introduces and examines the central themes of the week’s topic, will be pre-recorded and made available on MyUni before the weekly seminars.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.